openeuropa/documentation/docs/how-to-contribute.md

 #### Before Submitting A Feature Request

 * **Check if there's already [a component](openeuropa-components.md) which provides that enhancement.**
+* **Check the project roadmap** to understand if the feature is already being planned for future releases associated dates.
 * **Determine [which repository the feature should be suggested in](#before-getting-started).**
 * **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aopeneuropa)** to see if the feature has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.